-- "Amendment" shall mean both amendments and change orders. - "Authority" shall mean the Hugh L. Carey Battery Park City Authority. - "Bid" shall mean an offer or Proposal submitted by a Bidder to provide a specified Commodity or service at a stated price for the stated contract term. - "Bid Log" shall mean a log maintained by the Chief Contracting Officer ("CCO") documenting when bids are received, secured and distributed. - "Bid Opening" shall mean the opening of sealed Bids, in the presence of one or more witnesses, at the time and place specified in the Solicitation. - "Bidder" shall mean any individual, business, Vendor or other legal entity, or any employee, agent, consultant or person acting on behalf thereof, that submits a Bid in response to a Solicitation. - "Board" shall mean the Authority's Board of Directors and/or Battery Park City Parks Conservancy's ("BPCPC") Board of Directors. - "Centralized Contract" shall mean Procurement Contracts let by other public entities pursuant to a competitive process, including those contracts of the State of New York (e.g., New York State Office of General Services ("OGS")) and the United States General Services Administration ("GSA"). - "Commodities" shall mean material goods, supplies, products, construction items or the standard articles of commerce that are the subject of any purchase or exchange. - "Competitive Procurement Method" shall include: (i) Solicitations, including requests for proposals ("RFP"), requests for information, invitations for Bids ("IFB"), requests for quotations and requests for qualifications; (ii) Procurements made pursuant to Centralized Contracts; and (iii) any other competitive method of Procurement that is consistent with these Guidelines. - "Contractor" shall mean a person or organization that enters into a Procurement Contract with the Authority. - "Cost Proposal" shall mean the part of any Bid that sets forth the price for which the Bidder is offering to provide the Authority with the Services/Commodities described in a Solicitation. - "Department Head" shall mean the President, General Counsel, Chief Financial Officer, Chief Administrative Officer, Vice President of Real Property, Vice President of Human Resources, and Director of Parks Operations, and such other individuals as designated by the President. - "Designated Contact" shall mean the person or persons designated to receive Bids, and, if necessary, to communicate with Bidders during the Restricted Period.
+- "Amendment" shall mean any material change to a contract, including change orders - "Authority" shall mean the Hugh L. Carey Battery Park City Authority. - "Bid" shall mean an offer or Proposal submitted by a Bidder to provide a specified Commodity at a stated price or Services at a stated price for an approved term. - "Bid Log" shall mean a log maintained by the Chief Contracting Officer ("CCO") documenting when bids are received, secured, and distributed. - "Bid Opening" shall mean the opening of sealed Bids, in the presence of one or more witnesses, at the time and place specified in the Solicitation. - "Bidder" shall mean any individual, business, Vendor or other legal entity, or any employee, agent, consultant or person acting on behalf thereof, that submits a Bid in response to a Solicitation. - "Board" shall mean the Authority's Board of Directors. - "Centralized Contract" shall mean Procurement Contracts let by other public entities pursuant to a competitive process, including those contracts of the State of New York (e.g., New York State Office of General Services ("OGS")) and the United States General Services Administration ("GSA"). - "Commodity" shall mean a material good, supply, product, construction item or standard article of commerce that is the subject of any purchase or exchange.
+For the avoidance of doubt, any Commodity that also includes, at no specifically mentioned additional charge, a warranty and technical support for using the Commodity as is shall be considered a Commodity. - "Competitive Procurement Method" shall include: (i) Solicitations, including requests for proposals ("RFP"), requests for information ("RFI"), invitations for Bids ("IFB"), requests for quotations and requests for qualifications ("RFQ"); and (ii) Procurements made pursuant to Centralized Contracts. - "Contacts" shall mean any oral, written or electronic communication with a governmental entity under circumstances where a reasonable person would infer that the communication was intended to influence the governmental entity's conduct or decision regarding the governmental procurement. - "Contractor" shall mean a person or organization that enters into a Procurement Contract with the Authority. - "Cost Proposal" shall mean the part of any Bid that sets forth the price for which the Bidder is offering to provide the Authority with the Services/Commodities described in a Solicitation. - "Department Head" shall mean the President, General Counsel, Chief Financial Officer, Chief Operating Officer, Vice President of Real Property, Vice President of Human